 Bronson says his shows are intimate: just himself and the guitar.
 He alternates his original songs with stories behind their gestation, as well as humorous anecdotes from his life.
 He says that because people have more choices for entertainment than ever before, he wants to give his audience something special and memorable.

-“I realize people can go to a movie or a play or stay in and Netflix has to have a certain quality,” he said.
+“I realize people can go to a movie or a play or stay in and [watch] Netflix [so my show] has to have a certain quality,” he said.
 “Every song I write I try to make great.
 If I’m presenting it, I believe in it, and I try to tell a story.

 “I want the whole night, the whole experience, to be memorable.”